 “In a couple of weeks, families and children who are on their own will have fewer options to join loved ones in safety”

-By Sohini Tanna, policy & advocacy officer for refugee family reunion, British Red Cross
+By Sohini Tanna, senior policy and advocacy officer for displacement, British Red Cross

-Every year the British Red Cross supports hundreds of families torn apart by violence, war and persecution to reunite in safety in the UK.
+Every year the British Red Cross supports hundreds of families torn apart by violence, war and persecution to achieve safe family reunion in the UK.

 We have seen first-hand the joy and relief when families – who may have been apart for several years – are finally reunited.